RustoMCSpit/awesome-linux-clap-list/README.md

 Oh and by the way, just because it's free doesn't mean you shouldn't donate to support these creators!
 Your choice!!

+Lastly, if any of you nerds want to make a GUI based MIDI chord generator plugin, https://github.com/Miserlou/chords2midi

 **(Bold are my recommended plugins)**

 ### Plugin List